jamchamb/ac-mods/hello_osreport_c/README.md

-# Animal Crossing hello world with C
+# Animal Crossing "Hello World" with C

 This requires the devkitPro tools to build.
 See <https://devkitpro.org/wiki/Getting_Started> for how to install `devkitpro` and `gamecube-dev`.